idavis/jetson-containers/README.md

 ## Building

-The project using `make` to set up the dependent builds constructing the final images.
+The project uses `make` to set up the dependent builds constructing the final images.
 The recipes fall into a few categories:

 - Driver packs (32.1, 31.,1 28.3, 28.2.1, 28.2, 28.1)
 - JetPack (4.2, 4.1.1, 3.3, 3.2.1)